EnAccess/Airlink-App/README.md

 And an end to end demo on how to get started in minutes: [AirLink demo video](https://youtu.be/OAEcQaUBIao)

+This documentation consists of the overview on this page, three sub pages on the three components of AirLink, the Quick-start guide above, and a page on integrating with PAYG software providers.

 ---

 ### AirLink Components
 AirLink proposes three components of which two are required at any given time.
 Each component has an open source library to get started with.
-Click each link to learn more.
 ![Screenshot 2023-01-19 at 11.58.05 AM.png](AirLink%20Docs/AirLink%20Components.png)

 <div class="columns" style="column-count: 3;">